PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ## The Solution

 1. You put your long-running operation into a thread
-2. Your thread signals the window when it iws done
+2. Your thread signals the window when it was done
 3. Windows pend using their typical `window.read()` call